Projects through the years

 Geert on projects:

-“My work is aimed at answering design research questions, using software and hardware as my material for creating interactions that bring theory into practice.”
+“My work is aimed at answering design research questions using software and hardware as a material for creating interactions that bring theory into practice.”

 Final Master Project